tianpeiyang/MAPTF_code/README.md

 ## Source Policy

 Source policies contain pre-trained opponent policies.
 For example, in pac-man, the pac-man agent is the opponent, the policy is a pre-trained PPO; in predator-prey, the blue circle agents are pre-trained using PPO.
-Using test mode via `-t`和`load_model`can reload the model to render
+Using test mode via `-t` `load_model`can reload the model to render

 ## Configuration